What is Net Metering and how does it work?

 Zeal Engineering provides state of the art solar power facilities.
 They provide you solar panels and setting up Net Metering grids is one of their best-selling products.
 They provide the best technology at affordable rates and they also provide a whopping 10-year warranty for all their solar panels.
 The best thing about Zeal is that they never over complicate and provide their customers with a low fixed monthly rate so that you can start generating sustainable energy at home.

 The solar panels themselves are sleek, low profile with front skirts that give a clean and minimal look.
 The panel will not budge the aesthetic of your beautiful home in any way and that is not what any of Zeal’s competitors can claim.
 Traditional solar panels do look obnoxious and are quite a handful.
-This discourages many people from availing the many opportunities and benefits that come with solar-powered houses.
+This discourages many people from availing of the many opportunities and benefits that come with solar-powered houses.
 But in the case of Zeal, they really leave you no choice but to set up their solar panels and finally go green.